microsoft/BotFramework-Composer/docs/concept-language-understanding.md

 - LG is associated with language generator

 ### Entities
 Entities are a collection of objects data extracted from an utterance such as places, time, and people.
 Entities and intents are both important data extracted from utterances, but they are different.
 An intent indicates what the user is trying to do.
 An utterance may include several entities or no entity, while an utterance usually represents one intent.
 In Composer, all entities are defined and managed inline.
-Entity in [.lu file](https://github.com/microsoft/botbuilder-tools/blob/master/packages/Ludown/docs/lu-file-format.md) is denoted using {\<entityName\>=\<labelled value\>} notation as follows:
+Entity in the [.lu file format](https://github.com/microsoft/botbuilder-tools/blob/master/packages/Ludown/docs/lu-file-format.md) is denoted using {\<entityName\>=\<labelled value\>} notation as follows:

     # BookFlight
     - book a flight to {toCity=seattle}